mnltejaswini/Performance/test/Reliability/README.md

   the Host Name to the machine name.
 - Make sure user for site AppPool has full permissions to this folder.
 - In IIS manager, edit the site Application Pool to set '.NET CLR version' to  'No Managed Code'.
-- Open the Site's port in the fire wall and test the site from a remote machine
+- Open the Site's port in the fire wall
 - Test the new  site with a browser specifying the machine name in the URL both locally and remotely
 - Create perfmon user defined report as following:
     - Run perfmon